How Out of State Child Support Works

 DSS can also help with establishing paternity if necessary.

-2. Starting a Private Action for Child Support
+2. Filing a Private Action

 If someone doesn’t want to involve an agency like DSS, the other option is to file a private action.
 You can then file a private child support case in the county in South Carolina where payor lives.